Experts delivering impact and value

 Meet the experts who lead our research and development team.

-Chief Scientist – Gilbert Brunet
+Chief Scientist – Robert Argent

-As Chief Scientist, he promotes science and innovation within our organisation and the wider community.
-As Group Executive, he leads a team of about 200 staff within two programs: Research and Research to Operations.
-The Science and Innovation Group turns our research and development into new products and services for Australia.
+As Chief Scientist, Rob promotes science and innovation within our organisation and the wider community.
+As Group Executive, he leads a team of about 200 staff within 2 programs: Research and Research to Operations.

 General Manager, Research – Bertrand Timbal